y92ding/bamboosweeper/README.md

+## Play the Game

+- You can play the game here: [Bamboosweeper](https://y92ding.github.io/basically-minesweeper/)
+- This is an ongoing project.
+Features and the interface will be updated continually.
+- Enjoy the game! :D

+##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>